Boarding school: Applicable regulations

-In the UK, most boarding schools are independent schools, which are not subject to the national curriculum or other educational regulations applicable to state schools.
+In the U.K., most boarding schools are independent schools, which are not subject to the national curriculum or other educational regulations applicable to state schools.
 Nevertheless, there are some regulations, primarily for health and safety purposes, as well as the general law.
 The Department for Children, Schools and Families, in conjunction with the Department of Health of the United Kingdom, has prescribed guidelines for boarding schools, called the National Boarding Standards.

 One example of regulations covered within the National Boarding Standards are those for the minimum floor area or living space required for each student and other aspects of basic facilities.
 The minimum floor area of a dormitory accommodating two or more students is defined as the number of students sleeping in the dormitory multiplied by 4.2 m2, plus 1.2 m2.
 A minimum distance of 0.9 m should also be maintained between any two beds in a dormitory, bedroom, or cubicle.
 In case students are provided with a cubicle, then each student must be provided with a window and a floor area of 5.0 m2 at the least.
 A bedroom for a single student should be at least of the floor area of 6.0 m2.
 Boarding schools must provide a total floor area of at least 2.3 m2 living accommodation for every boarder.
 This should also be incorporated with at least one bathtub or shower for every ten students.

-These are some of the few guidelines set by the department among many others.
-It could probably be observed that not all boarding schools around the world meet these minimum basic standards, despite their apparent appeal.